Thenuri/fresh-express/README.md

 ### Customer Interactions

-For the customer interactions a mobile application has beed developed using Flutter & Dart.
+For the customer interactions a mobile application has been developed using Flutter & Dart.
 <div>
 <p align="center"><a href="" target="_blank"><img src="public/images/flutter-svgrepo-com.png" width="100" alt="Laravel Logo"></a>
 <a href="" target="_blank"><img src="public/images/dart-svgrepo-com.png" width="100" alt="Livewire Logo"></a>